The Best Foods for Lung Care in Autumn

 Sweet white fungus and lotus soup is a great recipe for autumn lung care.
 (Image: Lcc54613 via Dreamstime)

-According to the Chinese Lunar calendar, autumn has arrived, and it won’t be too long before the weather will start getting cooler.
+According to the Chinese Lunar calendar, autumn has arrived, and it won’t be too long before the weather starts getting cooler.
 The five elements theory in traditional Chinese medicine posits that autumn is closely related to your lungs, and the focus of your health at this time of the year should be on adequate lung care.
 The lungs are in charge of your respiratory system, which includes the breathing of your skin, making autumn a good time to take care of your skin.

 Autumn relates to the metal element in nature that corresponds to dryness; people tend to cough more and their skin becomes dry in autumn.
 Eating more fruits and vegetables with a sour taste can help reduce dryness.
 At the same time, the lungs correspond to the white color of the five elements, so eating white foods can also nourish the lungs.